alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 # Documentation
 Rough docs to be improved!!!

+## Requirements

+Note that some scripts require the NonConvexMeshCollider Asset, which is available on the Unity Store.

 ## Scene Data
 Scene Data folder contains calculated features from each scene and a script for extracting conceptnet properties.
-This folder is used later in Post Processing
+This folder is used later in Post Processing/Analysis

 ## Assets
 Assets folder contains necessary assets for game creation and running -- scripts, scenes, meshes etc..

+### Feature Extraction

+The feature extraction folder contains scripts associated with getting feature values from configurations in scenes.

+To extract the given features for all scenes:
+	* Begin by creating a folder named 'Scene Data' in your project directory
+	* Run the write_scene_info.cs script by clicking the menu item 'My Tools/Write Scene Info'
+	* Run the python script commonsense_properties.py which is found in the Scene Data folder
+	* Now run "My Tools/Calculate Geometric Features", this may take some time so be patient
+	* Finally run "My Tools/Calculate Functional Features", again this may take some time

+The menu item "My Tools/Add Feature Check Script" can be used to inspect feature values within scenes

+### Unity Scripts
+Contains useful scripts for Unity Editor

+### Scripts

+Contains script used in-game

+### Materials Meshes and Prefabs

+Contains assets used for object models in scenes

+### Scenes

+Contains scenes and lighting information

+### Resources

+Contains resources (e.g. materials) which can be accessed in game

 ## Set Up
 Below gives info on how to amend/build the game
 ### Scenes

+Scenes must be set up following particular rules which are collected here but need organising (Note: comp = Comparative Task and sv = Preposition selection task):

-main scene should contain 'mainEmpty' GameObject which holds main script Object names should be distinguished by using brackets as clean names are made by finding the first "("
+	* main scene should contain 'mainEmpty' GameObject which holds main script

-Don't use red or green objects

-Scene file names should contain task abbreviation --  sv, pq and comp tasks are shared scenes.
+	* Scene file names should contain task abbreviation --  sv, pq and comp tasks are shared scenes.
 Currently these aren't distinguished.
 Main.cs handles which scenes are done for which task.

-Ground Objects in scenes are given tag "ground" or "figureground".
+	* Ground Objects in scenes are given tag "ground" or "figureground".
 Figures to compare with them are given figure or "figureground" tag.

-To associate a ground with a preposition for the comp task, ground are given empty objects as children with preposition tags.
+	* To associate a ground with a preposition for the comp task, ground are given empty objects as children with preposition tags.
 The tags have to correspond to given prepositions in the preposition list

-All grounds are compared against all figures
+	* All grounds are compared against all figures
-//
-// For the screen task figures are set as above and given a preposition tag
+	* For the screen task figures are set as above and also given a preposition tag

-// Scene cameras must have "MainCamera" tag. camera is restricted to bounding box of room in scene template
+	* Scene cameras must have "MainCamera" tag. camera is restricted to bounding box of room in scene template

+Once all scenes have been created, they must be added to the build settings and various edits must be made.
+This is handled by the finalise_scenes.cs script which must be executed once all scenes have been created:
-finalise scenes.cs adds scenes to build (except example and template etc..) and must be run whenever scenes are added or removed, sets player menu as first. then iterates through scenes and bakes lighting

-/// This script adds all scenes in the MainFolder directory to the buildsettings
+	* finalise scenes.cs adds scenes to build (except example and template etc..) and must be run whenever scenes are added or removed.
+Sets player menu as first scene in index then iterates through scenes and bakes lighting.
+This script adds all scenes in the MainFolder directory to the buildsettings
-// Should be run after all scenes have been created
-/// Also edits Main.cs to add the scenes to the scene list
+	* Also edits Main.cs to add the scenes to the scene list
-/// Also adds camera vision script to objects tagged 'MainCamera' and removes their audio listeners
+	* Also adds camera vision script to objects tagged 'MainCamera' and removes their audio listeners
-// Bakes lighting in each scene
+	* Bakes lighting in each scene

-When adding new scenes, need to rerun scene_info script, then commonsense properties python script and then feature calculation
+Also, for the feature extraction when adding new scenes, need to rerun scene_info script, then commonsense properties python script and then feature calculation (see Feature Extraction)

 #### Adding Objects
 Setting at rest: Physics is dealt with by MeshObject class in set_objects_at_rest.cs.
 Some objects names will need adding to attributes of this class if adding new objects

 Make sure to not share naming of objects eg. "box" issue as may want to have different physics properties

+Object names should be distinguished by using brackets as clean names are made by finding the first "("

+Don't use red or green objects

 #### Removing Scenes
 Scenes need removing from build and removing from scene list in main.cs.
 To do this, open the project, delete the scenes and then run finalise_scenes.cs.
 Then build (to same folder name!)

-#### Panels
-GameObject panel;
-	public GameObject selected_figure_panel;
-	public GameObject selected_figure_text_obj;
-	public Text selected_figure_panel_text_component;
-	public GameObject instruction_obj;
-	public Text instruction_text_component;
-	public static string[] task_panel_names = {"comp_screen_panel","sv_panel"}; // names of UI elements specific to tasks public List<GameObject> task_panels =  new List<GameObject>();

 ### Other Assets
 figure_material and ground_material need to be in Resources folder